 Filing taxes is an annual chore facing all Americans, and let's face it, the tax code is complicated.
 Bankrate explains the rules in easy-to-understand language to help simplify your life.
 Here you'll find everything you need to know to file your tax return and pay the IRS.
 Expecting a refund?
 You'll find information about that, too.

-fore you can get started with the serious business of filing your taxes, it helps to learn some basics.
+Before you can get started with the serious business of filing your taxes, it helps to learn some basics.
 So we supply list of tax terms and stories on everything from common tax-filing mistakes to overlooked tax breaks.
 Intimidated?
 Don't be.
-We'll help you overcome your tax anxieties, even if you are a first-time tax-filer.
+We'll help you overcome your tax anxieties, even if you are a first-time tax filer.

 Do you have to file a tax return?
 What filing status should you choose?
 Which 1040 form should you use?
 How do you report your investment earnings?
 What if you have a side business?
 Find answers to those questions and more here.
 And if you make a mistake, we have a solution for that, too.